Rio Angra dos Reis Ilha Grande by boat

 Then he couldn’t find his wallet; lost his bank card;

-had to borrow the money off family members –
+had to borrow the money from family members –

 – there were several inc. mother, grandfather, and cousin if I recall correctly.